awiegel/PaSyPy/Documentation/README.md

 **Documentation** \
 Contains documentation.

+**requirements.txt** \
+Includes all dependencies needed by this tool.
+Can be invoked with `pip install -r requirements.txt`.

 **.gitignore** \
-A file used by git to ignore selected files on commiting.
+A file used by git to ignore selected files on committing.

 **.pylintrc** \
 Configuration file for the static code analysis tool `Pylint`.